 State Youth Council meetings are free and open to the public.
 All are welcome to participate in State Youth Council meetings and share their ideas on youth talent development in Colorado.

-The State Youth Council is not currently recruiting for new voting members.
-Feel free to complete an application and we will contact you when a vacancy is available.
+The State Youth Council is currently recruiting new voting members.
+Please complete an application and we will follow up regarding your interest.
+State Youth Council Application

 - Colorado Virtual Career Fair

 The State Youth Council and the Colorado Association for Career and Technical Education (CACTE), in partnership with education and industry partners from across the state, are hosting the inaugural Colorado Virtual Career Fair on April 19-22.
 Colorado youth, as well as their families and educators, are encouraged to intend this no-cost educational event.
 With equity as a guiding principle, and leveraging strong industry relationships, the career fair aims to connect youth as a statewide community in a time when connecting has been a challenge.
 Register and learn more at youthcareerfair.org.

 Are you willing to share information about your job and industry to help students learn more about job possibilities and see themselves in future careers?
 The fair will feature career panels representing a wide variety of industries throughout Colorado, and we are currently searching for panelists representative of diverse groups of professionals across those careers.
 If you are interested in participating in a one-hour career panel or know of others who would be a good fit, please pass along this link or sign up by April 6: https://youthcareerfair.org/panelists